 Managing Commercial Support: UAB entities

-- A commercial interest is any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
+- A commercial interest is defined as any entity producing, marketing, re-selling, or distributing health goods or services consumed by, or used on, patients.